 Kelly, Deputy Manager, Glasfryn House

-People enrolling on this course receive…
+People enrolling on the advanced and intermediate training receive…

 Access to 6 modules which include: